Lightning. An incredibly powerful force of nature that has awed mankind since before the beginning of civilization.

 In the Playstation game Spider-Man 2: Enter Electro, the antagonist is hit with a jolt of power due to a mystical artifact, and becomes so strong that he is able to harness massive amounts of lightning.
 The final battle is held on top of a large industrial building, with Electro feeding off a power generator and smacking the hell out of the player until the generator is disabled.

-Recently though, mainstream Electro sat on the electric chair to get his power back.
+Later mainstream Electro sat on the electric chair to get his power back.
+By then he's stabilized mentally as well and is a very downplayed version of this trope, if an example at all.

 Magneto.
 When he's a bad guy, his electromagnetic powers do have a tendency to mess with his brain chemistry.
 Unlike most examples, though, he's more of an Übermensch with a god complex than your usual twitchy lightning-throwing psychopath.